rajan-sapkota/hangman-game-/README.md

+# Hangman-game

-# A simple hangman game in python using the random module and applying the concept of array.
+A simple game created in python using the concept of random module and array.